 How to Fix Invalid Syntax Error in Python

-In this tutorial, you will learn how to fix invalid syntax error in Python.
+In this tutorial, you will learn how to fix invalid syntax errors in Python.
 In any programming language, syntax specifies the arrangement of words that creates valid statements that can be understood by the interpreter to execute.
-It is the same as grammar rules in English (any language) that helps us to convey the meaning of sentences we framed to others.

 Syntax Errors occur in any programming language whenever a programmer does not follow the syntax rules while coding.
 In Python, syntax exceptions are raised when the parser encounters syntax errors in the source code.